ardatan/graphql-tools/docs/source/scalars.md

 description: Add custom scalars to your graphql-tools generated schema.
 ---

 The GraphQL specification includes the following default scalar types: `String`, `Int`, `Float` and `Boolean`.
-While this covers most of the user cases, often you need to support custom atomic data types (e.g. Date), or you want a version of an existing type that does some validation.
+While this covers most of the use cases, often you need to support custom atomic data types (e.g. Date), or you want a version of an existing type that does some validation.
 To enable this, GraphQL allows you to define custom scalar types.

 To define a custom scalar you simply add it to the schema string with the following notation: